Australia’s long isolation from other continents has helped evolution

 Like elsewhere in the world we have plenty of fish, including sharks,

-even whale sharks, and we also
+even whale sharks,

 have dangerous jellyfish